EnnaDelfen/SUHMO/docs/GettingStarted.md

 - A `pout.0` output file filled with run information
 - A check file `chk003000.2d.hdf5` to restart your simulation if needed
-- 2 plot files `plot00XXXX.2d.hdf5` corresponding to the initial and final states of your simulation.
+- 2 plot files `plot00XXXX.2d.hdf5` corresponding to the initial and final states of your simulation

 ### Analysing the results
 There are several tools that enable you to visualize simulations results.
 [ParaView](https://www.paraview.org/) is an option, as well as [VisIt](https://visit-dav.github.io/visit-website/).

 The fields of gap height and head resulting from this (coarse) simulation are shown in the top row of the following image.
-Note that the discretization is 32x8, leading to a $\Delta_x$ of 2m.
+Note that the discretization is 32x8, leading to a $\Delta_x$ of 2 m.
 This test case can be used to run a convergence study, and results from a much finer mesh are also shown, in the bottom row.
-In that case, the discretization is 512x128 so that $\Delta_x$ is 0.125m (input files for that run are provided in the `5lev` test case folder).
+In that case, the discretization is 512x128 so that $\Delta_x$ is 0.125 m (input files for that run are provided in the `5lev` test case folder).

 <p align="center">
   <img width="800" src="http://ennadelfen.github.io/SUHMO/IMG/Solution1lev_5lev.png">
 </p>

 The `pout.0` file can also be checked for useful information.
-The number of Picard iterations, FASMG iterations (for h) and MG iterations (for b) are reported for each time step.
+The number of Picard iterations, FASMG iterations (for $h$) and MG iterations (for $b$) are reported for each time step.
 The first 50 timesteps exhibit from 2 to 3 Picard interations and over 30 FASMG iterations while the initial state gets settled.
 Then the moulin input ramps up and as many as 7 Picard iterations are required for another 200-300 iterations, while the channel develops.
 Steady state is reached soon after.

 ### Go a bit further
 Congrats on running your first SUHMO test case !

 You will note many subfolders in the `0_convergence_channelized` exec folder.
 All subfolders labelled `Xlev`, where X is a number, are single level simulations.
 Subfolders labelled `Xlev_base` are 2 level simulations, where the base level refinement is as for the `Xlev`.
 Subfolders labelled `Xlev_base2levs` are 3 level simulations, where the base level refinement is as for the `Xlev`.